MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 ### VTL Call

-A “VTL call” is when a lower VTL initiates an entry into a higher VTL (for example, to protect a region of memory with the higher VTL) through the [HvCallVtlCall](hypercalls/HvCallVtlCall.md) hypercall.
+A "VTL call" is when a lower VTL initiates an entry into a higher VTL (for example, to protect a region of memory with the higher VTL) through the [HvCallVtlCall](hypercalls/HvCallVtlCall.md) hypercall.

 VTL calls preserve the state of shared registers across VTL switches.
 Private registers are preserved on a per-VTL level.
-The exception to these restrictions are the registers required by the VTL call sequence.
-The following registers are required for a VTL call:
+The exception to these restrictions are the registers/instructions required by the VTL call sequence.

+#### On x64 Platforms

+The following registers are required for a VTL call on x64:

 | x64     | x86     | Description                                                 |
 |---------|---------|-------------------------------------------------------------|